GanjaGanja/angular-schematics-test/README.md

 ### Developing

-`npm run build:watch` will watch for changes in .ts files and transpile it .js files.
+`npm run build:watch` will watch for changes in .ts files and transpile them into .js files.

-`schematics .:hello --dry-run=false --name=SomeNameHere` will run test schematics function.
+`schematics .:hello --dry-run=false` will run this test schematics with prompt.

+### Links

+Repo is based on good article at https://tomastrajan.medium.com/total-guide-to-custom-angular-schematics-5c50cf90cdb4